Everything you need to know about laminitisPublished March 21, 2023

 -Low adiponectin (measured via a blood test).
 Adiponectin is a hormone secreted by fat cells that helps to regulate glucose and fat metabolism

-What is insulin dysregulation?
+What is insulin dysregulation in horses?

--Hyperinsulinemia – a high level of insulin in the blood
+- Hyperinsulinemia – a high level of insulin in the blood

 - An exaggerated insulin response after consuming starch and/ or sugar